raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```
     This will create a file named `app.py`, in which all our application code will be written.

-1. Enter the following command to open this file in IDLE, the Python editor, in order to get started writing your web app:
+1. Enter the following command to open this file in **Python 2**, also called IDLE which is a Python editor, in order to get started writing your web app:

     ```bash
     idle app.py &